netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 {::include example-user-group.yang}
 ~~~~

-## NETCONF Example to Retrieve Immutable Flag
+## NETCONF Example to Retrieve Immutable Configuration {{NETCONF-example}}

    {{NETCONF-with-immutability}} illustrates an NETCONF example to retrieve "user-groups"
-   configuration in \<system\> with immutable flag and the response a server might return.
+   configuration in \<system\> with "with-immutability" parameter and the response a server might return.

 ~~~~
 <rpc message-id="101"